-It is the responsibility of all staff and volunteers to take reasonable steps to protect children and young people from harm and abuse while in contact with our association and to report any incident of or suspicion of abuse to the Designated Safeguarding Person or in their absence to the appropriate statutory authority.
+It is the responsibility of all staff and volunteers to take reasonable steps to protect children and young people from harm and abuse while in contact with our association and to report any incident of or suspicion of abuse to the Designated Safeguarding Lead or in their absence to the appropriate statutory authority.

-All staff, contractors and volunteers working for or on behalf of the IDTA who have regulated contact with children and young people (as defined in the Safeguarding Vulnerable Groups Act 2006) are required to hold a valid, clear DBS.
+All staff, contractors and volunteers working for or on behalf of the IDTA who have regulated contact with children and young people (as defined in the Safeguarding Vulnerable Groups Act 2006) are required to hold a valid, clear DBS or, for our international members a similar appropriate police check.